 Who is eligible for our representation?

 We can handle civil matters including housing issues, education, consumer rights, benefits, and civil rights.
 Clients are eligible for our services if their income is between 125% and 400% of the federal poverty guidelines.
-We are not taking family or criminal cases at this time.
+We are not taking divorce, custody, or criminal cases at this time.

 Cases are selected based on the income guidelines, the strength of a client's legal position, and the public interest in pursuing their claims.

 We generally only take cases in Charleston County, Dorchester County, and Berkeley County for reasons of efficiency; the benefit to a client of our lower rate is lost if clients are paying for travel time.
 However, if you are able to travel to Charleston for meetings with your attorney we may make exceptions to this rule.

 You can qualify for a CLA lawyer if your household gross annual income is less than $47,080 (single person); $63,720 (two-person household); $80,360 (three-person); or $97,000 (four-person).

 We charge rates between $50 and $100 per hour, and initial retainer fees are between $500 and $1000 per case.
 Contact us for a specific rate quote based on your verified annual income.

 What is the process?